Hagiso Gallery, Tokyo | 18 August – 6 September 2015

 The exhibition is installation-based containing various aspects of the development of two films made by each artist.
 It also comprises drawings, writings and objects both found and created which were part of their individual practice and the work that evolved from a two week collaborative studio process.

 Ryo showed a film based on a workshop he organised in Taiwan.
 Because of the different nuances of meaning of the kanji (Chinese ideograms).
-Participants had to guess the identity of the person, based on the kanji of Ryo’s name.
-They developed an imaginary female identity based on the kanji.
+Participants had to guess the identity of the person, based on the kanji of Ryo’s name and in this way, they developed an imaginary female identity as well as their own narratives for who this person might be.

 For the performance ‘My name is Ryo Shimizu’ Dominique created a series of headlines quoted from the conversations in Ryo’s video piece.
 By manipulating the font, spacing and context, the texts seemed to describe her.